jorenheit/brainfix/README.md

 Size specifications must be known at compiletime; see the section on the `const` keyword below on how to define named compile-time constants.

+#### Numbers
+All numbers are treated as unsigned 8-bit integers.
+The compiler will throw an error on the use of the unary minus sign.
+A warning is issued when the program contains numbers that exceed the range of a single byte (255).

 #### Indexing
 Once an variable is declared (as an array), it can be indexed using the familiar index-operator `[]`.
 Elements can be both accessed and changed using this operator.
 BrainFix does not do any bounds-checking, so be careful to make sure that the indices are within the bounds of the array.
 Anything may happen when going out of bounds...